-Transferring within the College of Human Ecology is simply a matter of completing a Change Of Major form.
+Transferring between the College of Human Ecology and Brooks School majors is simply a matter of completing a Change Of Major form.

-Transferring between colleges at Cornell is more involved.
+Transferring to other colleges at Cornell is more involved.
 You must formally apply for admission into each college directly with the college you are interested in attending.
 You should arrange to apply to other colleges directly with each respective admissions office.

-If you are interested in transferring into the Brooks School , you should set up a meeting with the Undergraduate Advising and Course Coordinator to plan an appropriate schedule.
-Please e-mail BrooksUGProgram@cornell.edu to schedule an appointment.
+If you are interested in transferring into the Brooks School, you should set up a meeting with an academic advisor in the Brooks Office of Enrollment and Student Services to plan an appropriate schedule.
+Please e-mail Brooks-Studentservices@cornell.edu to schedule an appointment.

 Leave of Absence

-Cornell students are permitted to take up to two semesters for a leave of absence during their course of study.; You may want to discuss a leave of absence with your faculty adviser.
-When you have made a decision, you must arrange the details and take care of paperwork with; an adviser in the student development office.
+Cornell students are permitted to take up to two semesters for a leave of absence during their course of study.
+You may want to discuss a leave of absence with your academic advisor.
+When you have made a decision, you must arrange the details and take care of paperwork with; an adviser in the Office of Enrollment and Student Services.